ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Precompiler User's Manual 2.md

 I would appreciate a suggestion as to how to go about this, and am curious about how your other clients have tackled this problem.

-Please provide a sample makefile that I should use in such a scenario
+Please provide a sample makefile that I should use in such a scenario.

 ##### Answer